Strength Training Systems

 • Chase numbers without building structure

-Over the years, I’ve taken pieces from the best:
+Over the years, I’ve taken pieces from the best of them:

 • The structure of linear progression